nicholasdewaal/SocialChoiceTesting/README.md

 # SocialChoiceTesting
-This software samples the social utility for a variety of prominent social-choice functions along with some of my new ideas for social choice functions.
+This software samples the social utility for a variety of prominent social-choice functions along with some of my ideas for new and hopefully better social-choice functions.

 This is a work in progress, a better ReadMe will be provided at a later time.